By Kevin McCorry

 At the end of "Rabbit Rampage", as happens in "Duck Amuck", "the camera" pulls back to reveal who is at the cartoon animator's desk, but whereas Bugs is the culprit in "Duck Amuck", a choice that Jones has said was catch-as-cats-can and instantly accepted as the only one appropriate, the mischief-maker in "Rabbit Rampage" is Elmer, until the preceding 1955 Bugs Bunny cartoon Bugs' longest-suffering foe.
 It is the second time, and a second consecutive outing for Bugs, that Fudd wins against the bunny.
-This time, moreover, he can sanely relish the triumph.
+This time, moreover, he can relish the triumph with his sanity clearly in evidence.
 "Ah-ha-ha-ha-ha!
 Well, anyway, I finally got even with that screwy wabbit."

 "Rabbit Rampage" is a beautiful cartoon.
 It opens with a script describing the establishing scene of what is ostensibly planned to be a standard Bugs Bunny adventure, followed by a glorious pan of "the camera" to the blank page on a cartoon animator's drawing board and the rapid but graceful movement of a brush to paint a desirable, lush backdrop, but Bugs' rabbit hole is high in the air, and when Bugs steps out of it, he falls.
 From grace, perhaps?
 True, Bugs has plummeted to Earth before, but the import of his fall here may be different from that of earlier such incidents, for "Rabbit Rampage" proceeds from an undermining of Bugs' established winner nature, in the wake of like event in "Hare Brush" and in disturbingly close proximity to "Hyde and Hare".